CrunchyData/postgres-operator/hugo/content/Upgrade/upgrade40to41_bash.md

 ---
-title: "Upgrade PGO 4.0.1 to 4.1.0"
+title: "Upgrade PGO 4.0.1 to 4.1.0 (Bash)"
 Latest Release: 4.1.0 {docdate}
 draft: false
 weight: 8
 ---

-## Postgres Operator Upgrade Procedure from 4.0.1 to 4.1.0
+## Postgres Operator Bash Upgrade Procedure from 4.0.1 to 4.1.0

-This procedure will give instructions on how to upgrade to Postgres Operator 4.1.0.
+This procedure will give instructions on how to upgrade to Postgres Operator 4.1.0 when using the Bash installation method.

 {{% notice info %}}